SaurabhBhuptani/AI_DL_Project/README.md

 * keep the same preprocessing steps
 * use the same threshold tuning procedure
 * load the same saved checkpoints

----

-## Limitations

-* Performance depends on the quality of subdomain grouping.
-* Some biomedical papers span multiple domains.
-* Long-context models are slower and more memory intensive.
-* Prompt-based models may be sensitive to phrasing.

----

-## Future Work

-Possible extensions include:

-* paper-level split enforcement
-* stronger MeSH normalization
-* external validation on PubMed-only corpora
-* hierarchical subdomain classification
-* explanation generation for predicted labels
-* deployment as a web app or local API

----

-## Citation

-If you use this project in your work, cite the relevant biomedical and transformer model references used in the study.

----

-## Contact

-Add your name, email, or GitHub profile here.

----

-## License

-Add your project license here, for example:

-* MIT
-* Apache 2.0
-* GNU GPL v3

----

 ## Acknowledgements